 Southern California College Advising Corps (SCCAC)

-The Southern California College Advising Corps places recent USC graduates in high schools to serve as full-time College Advisers for two years.
+The Southern California College Advising Corps places recent college graduates in high schools to serve as full-time College Advisers for two years.
 These College Advisers become mentors within the school setting, and are often the key resource for students to persist in their education beyond high school.

 Mission and Goal

 The mission of the Southern California College Advising Corps is to improve college outcomes for low-income, first- generation, and underrepresented students.

 The goal of the program is to raise the number of California students who attend and complete college by encouraging and assisting high school students with their college searches, college applications, financial aid, and making the transition to post-secondary education.

 In the fall of 2013, the USC Center for Enrollment Research, Policy, and Practice partnered with the College Advising Corps to launch the Southern California College Advising Corps (SCCAC).
 The launch was made possible by a grant from the College Advising Corps.

 For the 2013-2014 academic year, the Center has partnered with Garden Grove Unified School district.
 Recent USC graduates were hired and placed in high schools with the sole purpose of increasing the rate of college enrollment and completion for their students.